 Selkirk Rex

-Of all the Rex cats, the Selkirk Rex is best known for his easygoing disposition.
-He is cuddly and occasionally playful, making him one of the least lazy cat breeds on our list—but he still knows how to relax.
-And with his unique curly coat, you might mistake him for a living, breathing teddy bear!
+Of all the Rex cats, the Selkirk Rex is best known for their easygoing disposition.
+They are cuddly and occasionally playful, but they know how to relax.
+And with their unique curly coat, you might mistake one for a living, breathing teddy bear!